atilaneves/unit-threaded/README.md

 Tests can also be hidden with the `@HiddenTest` attribute.
-This means that particular test doesn't get run by default but can still be run by passing its name as a command-line argument. `HiddenTest` takes compile-time string to list the reason why the test is hidden.
-This is usually a bug id.
+This means that particular test doesn't get run by default but can still be run by passing its name as a command-line argument. `HiddenTest` takes a compile-time string to list the reason why the test is hidden.
+This would usually be a bug id but can be anything the user wants.

 Similarly, `@ShouldFail` is used to decorate a test that is expected to fail, an also requires a compile-time string.
 `@ShouldFail` should be preferred to `@HiddenTest`.
-If the relevant bug is or not-yet-implemented functionality is done, the test will then fail, which makes them harder to sweep under the carpet.
+If the relevant bug is fixed or not-yet-implemented functionality is done, the test will then fail, which makes them harder to sweep under the carpet and forget about.

 Since D packages are just directories and there the compiler can't read the filesystem at compile-time, there is no way to automatically